Miley Stewart

-Miley Ray Stewart is a fictional character and central protagonist of the Disney Channel television series Hannah Montana.
-Miley Stewart is portrayed by Miley Cyrus.
-She first appeared on television in the pilot episode "Lilly, Do You Want to Know a Secret?" on March 24, 2006, and made her last appearance on the series finale "Wherever I Go" on January 16, 2011.
+Miley Ray Stewart is a fictional character and central protagonist of the Disney Channel television series Hannah Montana, portrayed by Miley Cyrus.
+Miley is a normal teenage girl who secretly leads a double life as Hannah Montana, a world-famous pop star.

+She first appeared on television in the pilot episode "Lilly, Do You Want to Know a Secret?" on March 24, 2006, and made her final appearance in the series finale "Wherever I Go" on January 16, 2011.
 The character also appeared in the 2009 feature film Hannah Montana: The Movie.
-Miley is a normal teenage girl who secretly leads a double life as Hannah Montana, a world-famous pop star.
-Miley Stewart's stage name and alias is Hannah Montana.
+The character's alter ego, Hannah Montana, also made an appearance in the Hannah Montana 20th Anniversary Special, on March 24, 2026.

 Conception and casting

 The character was originally named Chloe Stewart but was changed to Miley Stewart.

 Miley Cyrus learned about the casting for a new Disney show at the age of 11 through a Nashville talent agent.
 She sent in a tape auditioning for the show's best friend role, but received a call asking her to audition for the lead.
-After she sent in a tape and was flown to Hollywood for further auditions, Miley Cyrus was told that she was too young and too small for the role.
-However, Miley Cyrus' persistence and ability to sing in addition to act caused the show's producers to invite her back for further auditions.
-Producers eventually narrowed the large pool of candidates down to three actresses, including Miley Cyrus and Taylor Momsen, and gave the part to Miley Cyrus, then twelve.
-According to Disney Channel president Gary Marsh, Miley Cyrus was chosen because of her energetic and lively performance and was seen as a person who "loves every minute of life," with the "everyday relatability of Hilary Duff and the stage presence of Shania Twain."
+After she sent in a tape and was flown to Hollywood for further auditions, Cyrus was told that she was too young and too small for the role.
+However, Cyrus's persistence and ability to sing in addition to act caused the show's producers to invite her back for further auditions.
+By May 2005, producers eventually narrowed the large pool of candidates down to three actresses: Cyrus, Taylor Momsen, and Daniella Monet.
+Disney Channel president Gary Marsh later claimed that Cyrus, then twelve, was eventually chosen because of her energetic and lively performance and was seen as a person who "loves every minute of life," with the "everyday relatability of Hilary Duff and the stage presence of Shania Twain."

-Miley Cyrus' casting also led to the casting of her real life father, Billy Ray Cyrus, as the father of her character on the show.
-Miley Cyrus was initially wary; according to her mother and co-manager, Tish Cyrus, "Miley Cyrus's concern at the time was, oh my gosh, people are going to think I only got this part because of my dad."
-However, worried that her family would otherwise have to be separated as they had been when her father first landed the lead in the television series Doc, Miley Cyrus relented and helped audition her father for the part.
+Cyrus's casting also led to the casting of her real life father, Billy Ray Cyrus, as the father of her character on the show.
+Cyrus was initially wary; according to her mother and co-manager, Tish Cyrus, "Miley Cyrus's concern at the time was, oh my gosh, people are going to think I only got this part because of my dad."
+However, worried that her family would otherwise have to be separated as they had been when her father first landed the lead in the television series Doc, Cyrus relented and helped audition her father for the part.